 This article is part of an IT Career News series called Your Next Move.
 These articles take an inside look at the roles related to CompTIA certifications.
 Each article will include the responsibilities, qualifications, related job titles and salary range for the role.
 As you consider the next move in your IT career, check back with CompTIA to learn more about your job prospects and how to get there.

-Interpreting raw data and turning it into usable feedback and applications is a vital part of any company that uses organization.
+Interpreting raw data and turning it into usable feedback and applications is a vital part of any company that uses data to make business decisions.
 If you have a sharp, analytical mind and have a propensity for numbers and an interest in programming, then you may want to consider a job as a data scientist.

 What Is a Data Scientist?